Getting Started with Corfix Payroll.

 More on Business Settings

-3. Add a company bank account
+2. Add a company bank account and sign PAD(Pre Authorized Debit).

 More on Adding Bank and completing PAD Authorization